Explore the Andes Hiking on Ausangate Trek 5 Days / 4 Nights

 Adventure: Absolutely

 The last day of this trip, we wake up about 7 a.m. and enjoy breakfast.
 Then, we will have a local tradition to say good-bye to our team.
 Their family will show us how they weave the alpaca whool and make some Andean clothes with their own hands.
 Then, we will try a typical local food and begin our hike for an hour.
 After we are done with it, we will board our bus and go back to Cusco.
-We will arrive about 3 or 4 p.m., and we will drop you off at the same place that we picked you up the first day.
+We will arrive about 3 or 4 p.m.
+Our Ausangate Trek 5 Days ends with the drop-off at the same place that we picked you up the first day.

 The times cited in this itinerary are approximate.
 Walking times depend on the group, and the guide can change lunch spots and campsites depending on the progress of the group.
 Each guide has their own preferred route, which might not correspond exactly to the route described here.